jzyee/cms_image_classification/README.md

 2. Open the link: https://colab.research.google.com, create a new python3 notebook, and upload the .ipynb files via “FileUpload notebook” in the menu at the top left of the page.
 Then you can see the codes are successfully loaded in google colaboratory.
-3. To use GPU accelerator, you can change the setting via “EdisNotebook settingsHardware acceleratorGPUSAVE”.
+3. To use GPU accelerator, you can change the setting via “Runtime->Change runtime type->Hardware accelerator->GPU->SAVE”.
 If loaded successfully, in the third cell it would print out ‘Found GPU at: /device:GPU:0’.
 4. To rerun the codes, images are needed.
-According to our codes, images should be uploaded to your google drive, and be put in the folder 'My Drive/CMS/filtered_images'.
-And the fifth cell will help you get access to google drive and load images.
+According to our codes, images should be uploaded to your google drive.In the fifth cell, it  will grant you access to your google drive by mounting the drive.
+You will need to change the image paths accordingly to where you have stored them on your drive
-5. After notebook setup, you can run the cells in sequence, trained models will be saved in ‘My Drive/CMS’ with saving fitting history in ‘My Drive/CMS /trainHistoryDict/’.
+5. If you run all the cells in the notebook, the trained models will be saved along with fitting history.
+This is so that you can load the model at a later time to carry the prediction again without the training.
+6. Congratulations you have carried out transfer learning model tuning!